Olian04/simply-reactive/README.md

 `Simply-reactive` also provides two reactive composites:

 - [Groups](#group) are atoms containing collections of reactive primitives or other reactive composites.
-- [Resources](#resource) are selectors specifically designed for IO bound operations.
+- [Resources](#resource) are selectors specifically optimized for data fetching.

 ### Atom

-`Atom`s are single pieces of reactive state.
+Atoms are single pieces of reactive state.

 ```ts
 const Count = createAtom({